GoogleChrome/developer.chrome.com/site/en/blog/watch-video-using-picture-in-picture/index.md

 Here's what you can expect to see in the near future:

 - Web developers will be able to [add custom Picture-in-Picture controls].
-- A [new Web API] will be provided to display arbitrary `HTMLElement`s in a floating window.
+- A [new Web API] will be provided to display arbitrary `HTMLElement` objects in a floating window.

 ## Browser support